 How is your pet’s appetite?
 Is he eating without coercion?
 Does feeding by hand or adding bone broth help?
 What about eating pureed food?
 Does your pet take in enough calories to meet his resting energy requirement (RER)?
 Is a feeding tube necessary?
 Is there nausea and vomiting?
 If so, can it be controlled with medication such as Cerenia or the homeopathic remedy, Nux Vomica?
 Remember that if your pet is feeling nauseous, even the smell of food can turn his stomach.

 Is your pet drinking enough and maintaining hydration?
 A simple pinch test of the skin at the back of the neck helps determine is your pet is dehydrated.
 Skin that snaps back quickly is hydrated.
 The slower it is to go back to normal, the more dehydrated the pet is.

 Subcutaneous fluids can help with hydration.
-Two teaspoons of fluid per pound is considered adequate.
-Pets who eat a moisture rich diet will consume less water, which is normal.
+Two teaspoons of fluid per pound are considered adequate.
+Pets who eat a moisture-rich diet will consume less water, which is normal.

 Does your pet show happiness?
 Is he/she happy to see you when you get home?
 What about showing interest in things?
 Do ears and eyes perk up or does he seem depressed?
 Do the two of you connect?
 Happiness is a great healer.
 The more you can do to perk your dog up, the more he will be able to help himself heal.

 Is your pet able to get up out of a laying down position without assistance?
 Can your dog go for short walks without falling?
 Does a cart, mechanical device or sling help?

 Is your pet having more good days than bad?
 Keep a journal of a good day and bad.
 Is your dog having more good days or bad days?
 What are you using as a measurement for each?

 Choosing to care for your animal to the end, is a beautiful, difficult and rewarding choice.
 Make your intention clear and follow your heart.
 Totally natural death is not always the best decision.